doodleoo3/doodleoo3/README.md

 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

-Our team and I have a goal to create an entire infrastructure around our <a href="https://dteam.tech/">DTeam</a> brand, by the way, I am a DTeam founder:)
+Our team and I have a goal to create an entire infrastructure around our <a href="https://dteam.tech/">DTEAM</a> brand, by the way, I am a DTEAM founder:)

 <br>
 <br>